-There is a difference usually between responsive design and a completely separate mobile website.
+There is a difference between responsive design and a completely separate mobile website.
 Both can be beneficial at times.
 Here is the rule of thumb: If you want the same content on your mobile website as on your desktop (or full version) of your website, responsive design is the way to go.
-If you're looking for a mobile version that is extremely limited or a stripped version of your full website, a separate mobile version will usually be a better option.
+If you're looking for a mobile version that is extremely limited or a stripped down version of your full website, a separate mobile version may be a better option.
 The advantage to responsive design is that it allows the website to use the same code and same files for all displays, while a true mobile version is a separate code base.